 - Nine cities/towns have passed bylaws that prevent circuses using wild animals from performing within their borders (Revere, Quincy, Braintree, Weymouth, Provincetown, Somerville, Cambridge, Pittsfield, and Plymouth)

 - Boston passed an ordinance in 2016 that prohibits pet stores from selling puppies, kittens and rabbits (unless from a shelter/rescue) and also prohibits the roadside sale of these animals.
+Stoneham passed a similar ordinance relating to puppies and kittens.
 Cambridge currently has an ordinance pending.
-Also, see the over 200 local ordinances passed across the county on this issue.
+Also, see the over 220 local ordinances passed across the county on this issue.

 - Prior to the state bill that restricted dog-tethering, six cities/towns (Amherst, Provincetown, Greenfield, Easthampton, East Longmeadow, and Milton) had bylaws that restricted tethering;